openlookeng/hetu-core/hetu-docs/en/connector/memory.md

 Limitations and known Issues
 ---------------------------------------------

-- Without State Store and Hetu Metastore with global cache, after `DROP TABLE`, memory is not released immediately on the workers.
-It is released on the next `CREATE TABLE` operation.
+- Without State Store and Hetu Metastore with global cache, after DROP TABLE, memory is not released immediately on the workers.
+It is released on the next CREATE TABLE operation.
-- Currently only a single column in ascending order is supported by `sorted_by`
+- Currently only a single column in ascending order is supported by sorted_by.
-- If a CTAS (CREATE TABLE AS) query fails or is cancelled, an invalid table will remain.
+- If a CTAS (CREATE TABLE AS) query fails or is canceled, an invalid table will remain.
 This table must be dropped manually.